Jennifer Schindler

 Pray

 Pray for boldness to share the gospel.
-Pray for creativity in ways to build relationships with and provide encouragement to medical staff.
+Pray for creativity in finding ways to build relationships with and encourage medical staff.
 Pray that through this ministry, more people would come to saving faith in Jesus Christ.
 Pray for stamina and longevity for ministry amidst attacks from the enemy.
-Pray for the pastoral care department at UTMB - that we would continue to stand strong, be healthy, and provide care in the midst of the pandemic.
+Pray for the pastoral care department at BSW Waxahachie, that I would follow Christ as I lead, and that the team would continue to stand strong, be healthy, and provide care for the rest of the hospital team.

 Participate